6 Things You Should Know About the Rasmussen University MBA Program

 That can be easier said than done—there are a lot of MBA programs out there and it can be easy to get overwhelmed trying to keep all the information straight.
-While we can’t give you a run-down of every program you may be considering, we can help by highlighting some of the key details surrounding the Rasmussen College MBA program and what might make it an appealing option for you.
+While we can’t give you a run-down of every program you may be considering, we can help by highlighting some of the key details surrounding the Rasmussen University MBA program and what might make it an appealing option for you.

 1. The fully-online competency-based education format is ideal for working professionals

-Rasmussen College understands that MBA students are likely to have a lot on their plate professionally and academically.
+Rasmussen University understands that MBA students are likely to have a lot on their plate professionally and academically.
 They’ve educated thousands of working students and know how to create programs that offer the flexibility to meet your needs.

 “We designed this MBA program for today’s student,” says Dr. Reid Goodman.

-Rasmussen College is a national leader in competency-based education (CBE) and the benefits of this unique format can be substantial.
+Rasmussen University is a national leader in competency-based education (CBE) and the benefits of this unique format can be substantial.
 Students in CBE courses have much more control over the pace of their work as this format takes weekly deadlines out of the equation.
 Students start each term with everything they’ll need to complete their work, so you can control your approach—the only deadline you’ll need to meet is to have all assignments completed and submitted before the end of the term.
 Instead of scrambling to complete an assignment during an unexpectedly busy week, you can put it on the backburner and make up for lost time later without being penalized.

 Another aspect of the CBE format that can benefit MBA students is that it can naturally reward your experience.
 In your project-based coursework, there may be elements of an assignment you already have a solid understanding of—and since you set the pace, you might be able to quickly complete that portion of the work and focus more of your time on areas you’re not as familiar with.